 Pool Flocculant: Information-Pool Floc-Pool Water Filter

-Your pool water is already cloudy and the solids won’t settle (Suspended solids) and (Coliatal solids) and (Dissolved solids) to the bottom of the pool and the pool filter can’t remove them from the water because of their size.
+Your pool water is already cloudy and the solids won’t settle (Suspended solids) and (Coliatal solids) (Dissolved solids) to the bottom of the pool and the pool filter can’t remove them from the water because of their size.

 The main ingredient in the pool or spa flocculants is aluminum sulfate.
 Clarifiers are often confused with flocculents, which are similar pool products but work differently in the worst cases in your swimming pool.
 Flocculants are used when the Clarifiers won’t cut it.